ClausMiesner/bingo-generator/README.md

 # bingo-generator
-Create Bingo games from a list of inputs
+Create Bingo games from a list of strings